 At National University Of Singapore

 9am-7pm (25 Oct) 9.30am – 5.30pm (26 Oct)

 Taking undergrounds as a conceptual lens, this conference seeks a more holistic understanding of the regional and global interrelations of experimental cultures and their current positions in the urban environment.
 Over two days, through a rich series of talks, panels, an art lab and artists’ insights, we will examine the spatial, ideological and aesthetic strategies of varied cultural practices, including music, literature, theatre, art, and film.

 UOB Southeast Asia Gallery, Theatrette

-Experience curated screenings, academic presentations, and panel discussions centred around experimental film practice, in the presence of prominent regional moving image practitioners.
-Topics include film in the Asian Cold War context, and how avant–garde artists self reflexively use the medium to create dissenting histories.
+Experience curated screenings, academic presentations, and panel discussions centered around experimental film practice, in the presence of prominent regional moving image practitioners.
+Topics include the film in the Asian Cold War context, and how avant–garde artists self reflexively use the medium to create dissenting histories.